What is a Natural Hazard?

 Natural hazards can be classified into several broad categories: geological hazards, hydrological hazards, meteorological hazards, and biological hazards.

 Geological hazards are hazards driven by geological (i.e., Earth) processes, in particular, plate tectonics.
 This includes earthquakes and volcanic eruptions.
-In general, geological extreme events are beyond human influence, though humans have large influence on the impacts of the events.
+In general, geological extreme events are beyond human influence, though humans have a large influence on the impacts of the events.

 Meteorological hazards are hazards driven by meteorological (i.e., weather) processes, in particular those related to temperature and wind.
 This includes heat waves, cold waves, cyclones, hurricanes, and freezing rain.
 Cyclones are commonly called hurricanes in the Atlantic and typhoons in the Pacific Ocean.